JL907/Sett/README.md

 * Added minimum duration before detonate on next frame check on The Showstopper
     * This should prevent The Showstopper from detonating instantly in some situations
 * Sett's M1 has a new Left Punch animation while moving or in the air
+* Sett's M1 has a new swing visual effect
+* Sett's M1 has a new impact visual effect

 ## Discord
 <a href="https://discord.gg/aYuS9Wsxxx" target="_blank">